feranick/MultiFit/README.md

 Experimental support for fitting Raman maps (mapfit)
 ====================================================

-Initial work is started on mapfit.py.
-This will eventually replace multifit.py, to support anything from single spectral files to Raman maps, to batch files.
 The current version has a class that opens the Raman map (Horiba LabSpec5, saved in text file), and fits each spectra in the map.
-It does not produce (yet) a visual map of the results.
+It does not produce (yet) a visual map of the results, which are saved as (x, y, D5G).
+Future releases will allow for more flexibility as well as plotting.